-Research data storage service IDA (ida.fairdata.fi) is a continuous service for safe research data storage organized by the Ministry of Education and Culture.
-The service is offered free of charge to Finnish universities, universities of applied sciences and state research institutes.
-IDA is part of the Fairdata services.
+Fairdata IDA (ida.fairdata.fi) is a continuous service for safe research data storage, offered free of charge to Finnish universities, universities of applied sciences and state research institutes.
+The service is organized by the Ministry of Education and Culture.

 - Before the data stored in IDA can be made openly accessible, descriptive information (metadata) is added to the data with the research dataset description tool Qvain.

 - The research dataset published with Qvain gets a persistent identifier and a landing page in Etsin.
 This makes the dataset findable for others, and enables re-use of the data and creating a scientific reference.
 The files linked to the published dataset can be set openly available.
 It’s also possible to publish only the metadata of the dataset.

 IDA can be used either with a user friendly browser UI or command line tools.
 Read more about the different UIs from the user guide.